For children aged 3-12 years with diagnosed or suspected Childhood Apraxia of Speech (CAS).

-Children with diagnosed or suspected CAS can register for our intensive clinics.
+Children with diagnosed or suspected CAS can register for our clinics.

 How is this clinic run?

-Children attend the clinic three times per week during the intensive period.
+Children attend the clinic twice per week.
 They are also asked to complete tasks at home to practice their new speech movement patterns.

 For each child, we provide a comprehensive assessment and a written report.
 Initial appointments are for up to 60 minutes and general focus on assessment and getting to know the client’s needs.
 Treatment appointments are for up to 45 minutes; we use the Nuffield Dyspraxia Programme to target speech areas tailored to children’s individual needs.

 This is a student run clinic.
 Student speech pathologists are supported by an expert speech pathologist throughout appointments, and either or both may be in the room with you for your appointment.